tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

 ~~~~~~~~~~~~~~~

 **(NOTE: within ChimeraX, you may prefer to familiarise yourself with the
-use of real-space maps in the interactive :ref:`bulk_fitting_tutorial` tutorial.)**
+use of real-space maps in the interactive** :ref:`bulk_fitting_tutorial`
+**tutorial.)**

 Any real-space map format recognised by ChimeraX can be used as a MDFF
 potential by ISOLDE with a few simple steps.
+Simply load your map along
-Simply load your model, e.g.
+with your model, e.g.

 ``open 6eyd; open 3983 from emdb``

 If the model and map are not perfectly aligned, you can easily obtain an
 optimised rigid-body fit using ChimeraX's ``fitmap`` command.

-``fitmap #1 inMap #2 moveWholeMolecules false``
+``fitmap #1 inMap #2``

+**(NOTE: by default, fitmap fits the model by changing the rigid-body
+transform mapping model coordinates to scene coordinates, rather than
+changing the model coordinates themselves.
+ISOLDE, on the other hand,
+for performance reasons expects the map(s) and model to be in the same
+absolute reference frame (with model coordinates identical to scene
+coordinates).
+For this reason, you should do any rigid-body fitting
+BEFORE selecting the model for ISOLDE - upon initialisation the model
+coordinates will be updated to place the model in the same absolute
+frame as the map.
+If you have good reason to do a rigid-body shift
+AFTER initialising the model, adding the argument "moveWholeMolecules false"
+will tell fitmap to update coordinates without changing the transform.)**

 Once aligned, the map may be associated with the model either by using the
-"Associate real-space map with current model" button on the ISOLDE "Sim
+"Add map(s) to working model" widget on the ISOLDE General tab, or
-settings" tab, or

-``clipper associate #2 toModel #1``
+``clipper associate #2 to #1``

-**(IMPORTANT NOTE: rigid-body fitting of the model into the map must be done
-BEFORE running "clipper associate".)**

 This should change your view of the model and map from something like this: